fpom/hyena/README.md

 ### Simulation

-`hyena` allows to simulate a system, either directly from Python using an instance of class `System`, or through an interactive simulator that provides a basic user interface.
+`hyena` allows to simulate a system in several ways:

+ * directly from Python using an instance of class `System`
+ * through an interactive simulator that provides a basic user interface
+ * by computing the reachable states and possibly checking them

 #### Direct simulation from Python